nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 ### Asynchronous Interface
 Currently, each source has a local `BufferProvider` that maintains a pool of buffers only for this source.
-The `SourceThread` uses this provider to call `getBufferBlocking` repeatedly in the running thread routine.
+The `SourceThread` uses this provider to call `getBufferBlocking()` repeatedly in the running thread routine.
 This call blocks until a buffer becomes available, which we want to avoid on I/O threads.
-Therefore, we use the non-blocking alternative available called `getBufferNoBlocking`, which returns an `std::optional`.
+Therefore, we use the non-blocking alternative available called `getBufferNoBlocking()`, which returns an `std::optional`.
 In this case we do not block, but the source still requires a buffer to make progress, so we go to sleep without blocking the I/O runtime.
 The timeout is arbitrary and needs to be set explicitly at compile-time, which is not ideal.

-A future alternative is to extend the asynchronous behavior across the boundaries of the sources and integrate an event-based mechanism into the `BufferManager`.
+A future alternative is to extend the asynchronous behavior beyond the boundaries of the sources and integrate an event-based mechanism into the `BufferManager`.
 The following example shows in simplified pseudocode how this could look like.
 Note that this is simplified and ignores aspects like locking, error handling, etc.
 ```cpp